daranzolin/OLDdaranzolin.github.io/_posts/2018-02-25-ViewPipeSteps.markdown

 ![Alt Text](https://media.giphy.com/media/dZykYT3Z8kvlNnxaSK/giphy.gif)

 My hope is that it saves users a little time debugging.
-I think it could also be a useful teaching tool.
-For example, an instructor could highlight a sequence and both explain *and show* what happens after each step.
+I suspect it could also be a useful teaching tool.
+An instructor, for example, could highlight a sequence and both explain *and show* what happens after each step.